What is it?

 - Fibromyalgia.
 Early research suggests that taking 100 mg of 5-HTP by mouth three times daily for 30-90 days might improve pain, tenderness, sleep, anxiety, fatigue, and morning stiffness in people with fibromyalgia.

-- Migraine headache.
+- Migraine.
 Evidence on the effects of 5-HTP for the prevention or treatment of migraines in adults is unclear.
 Some studies show that taking 5-HTP daily does not reduce migraines, while other studies show that it might be as beneficial as prescription drugs.
 5-HTP does not seem to reduce migraines in children.

 - Obesity.
 Early research suggests that taking 5-HTP might help reduce appetite, caloric intake, and weight in obese people.
 Other research suggests that using a specific mouth spray containing 5-HTP and other extracts (5-HTP-Nat Exts, Medestea Biotech S.p.a., Torino, Italy) for 4 weeks increases weight loss by about 41% in overweight postmenopausal women.